-Upon the invitation to prayer, the people kneel.
+Upon the invitation to prayer, all stand.
 In the indicated silence after each bidding, the people may offer their own prayers, either silently or aloud.

 Celebrant Let us pray for the whole state of Christ's Church and the world.